-The concept of selling 3D printed connectors was a true family brainstorming exercise.
-Sparked by an AP Physics summer assignment and a summer at an industrial design firm, the president of 3Dux, Ayana decided to design a product that allows people to repurpose discarded materials in the home in a thoughtful and aesthetic way.
-Inspired by the more practical uses of 3D printing in rapid prototyping, she set out to offer the community a truly functional product that can be made with this technology.
+Brainstorming original concept of selling 3D printed connectors was a true family exercise.
+Sparked by an AP Physics summer assignment and a summer at Columbia University School of Architecture, 3Dux cofounder Ayana Klein decided to design a product that allows children to repurpose discarded materials in the home in a thoughtful and aesthetic way while blending 3D spatial concepts, geometry, and engineering with art and creative play.
+Wanting to break out of more typical uses of 3D printing in rapid prototyping, she set out to offer the community a truly functional product that can be manufactured with this technology.
+3DuxDesign sold over 3,000 architecture sets and printed over 100,000 connectors before moving to injection mold!
+(For the math whiz, that would be 277.78 continuous days of printing, 24 hours per day, 7 days per week, assuming that the printer never gets clogged.)

 Who designed the connectors?

-Starting with Ayana's detailed drawings of connector options, Ethan, currently a freshman in high school taught himself CAD and hashed out the exact connector geometry that makes them flexible enough to adapt to a range of cardboard thicknesses, snug enough to grab, and smooth enough for little hands to easily assemble their creations.
-There is a lot of physics and engineering in these seemly simple connectors!
+Starting with Ayana's detailed drawings of connector options, Ethan, a freshman in high school at the time, taught himself CAD and engineered the exact geometry that makes our connectors flexible enough to adapt to a range of cardboard thicknesses, snug enough to grab, and smooth enough for little hands to easily assemble their creations.
+There is a lot of physics and engineering in these seemingly simple connectors!

 What is STEAM education?